Agriculture and Climate Change

 Small holder farmers are integral to solving the world’s environmental and social crisis, a vital driving force towards environmentally sustainable and socially fair agriculture systems.
 When conditions allow for them to earn a living, they stay on the land, and they protect it.
 The land is the foundation for their livelihoods and their culture.

-The Young Farmers’ Clubs is a DAPP innovation established in 2016 to target and motivate young people to venture into agriculture so that they can be self-reliant.
-The model is designed to spark young peoples’ interest and passion in agriculture by creating groups of young people who will learn together, share experiences and grow together with...
+The Young Farmers’ Clubs is a DAPP initiative that started in 2016 to target young people and motivate them to venture into agriculture to become self-reliant.
+With the slogan: “Proud to be rural,” the model is designed to spark young peoples’ interest and passion in agriculture through bringing them together in peer groups to learn together, share...

 Smallholder farmers are potential engines for economic growth – they are key to building sustainable food systems, advancing food security and achieving Zero Hunger.
 FtMA has adopted a demand-led approach that puts empowerment of farmers at the heart of its work.
 This is achieved by building a network of self-sustaining Farmer Service Centre’s (FSCs)...